 Music is one of the oldest human connectors we have.
 Did you know that singing, dancing, and even drumming together release endorphins and oxytocin?
 It bonds strangers and creates shared memories.

-And what better example of this than concerts and sporting events?
+And what better example than concerts and sporting events?

 Back in the early days, the Super Bowl halftime show was marching bands and drill teams.
 Sometimes it was patriotic and wholesome, and sometimes it was absolute ass - like that weird kaleidoscope fever dream of 1983 or the ice skating production of 1992, for example.

-Halftime used to be ‘bathroom and another beer” time.
+Halftime used to be ‘bathroom and more beer' time.

-Then, in 1993, Michael Jackson took the stage, standing still and silent for two minutes and getting a stranglehold on all of us watching.
-He didn’t let go until he closed with Heal the World, getting the entire stadium involved in the performance.
+But in 1993, Michael Jackson put us all in a visual chokehold when he took the stage, and didn’t let go until he closed with Heal the World, with the entire stadium as part of the show.

 (Google it.
 Chills.)